FlaIespa/INBOT-AI-Internal-Inquiry-Assistant/README.md

-# AI-Driven Internal Inquiry Assistant
+# INBOT: AI-Driven Internal Inquiry Assistant

 ## Overview
 The AI-Driven Internal Inquiry Assistant is a transformative chatbot library designed to facilitate seamless access to corporate knowledge bases.
 Leveraging advanced natural language processing, this tool provides timely and context-aware support to employees, enhancing efficiency and engagement within the workplace.